-There are also On The Day appointments for urgent matters and are offered with any GP who has available appointments.
+There are also On The Day appointments for urgent matters and are offered with our Advanced Paramedic or GP who has available appointments.

-3. Phone consultations with all GPs are pre-bookable and can be booked on-line for all GPs - the doctor will call you back on the number given as close to this appointment time as possible.
+3. PHONE CONSULTATIONS with all GPs are pre-bookable and can be booked on-line - the doctor will call you back on the number given as close to this appointment time as possible.